PrasadGaikwad29/CloudMedia-ExpressJS/README.md

-# CloudVault
+# CloudMedia

-CloudVault is a backend service that allows users to easily upload photos and videos from their local machine to Cloudinary.
+CloudMedia is a backend service that allows users to easily upload photos and videos from their local machine to Cloudinary.
 Built with Node.js and Express, this project provides a simple and efficient way to manage media files in the cloud.

 ## Features